dbeniamin/Python_Selenium_automation/README.md

 Update_1: Drag and Drop fixed.
 23.11.2023
 New file attached: drag_and_drop_pyautogui.py

-# Update_2 - Added unittest to the testing scripts.
+Update_2: Added unittest to the testing scripts.
 24.11.2023

 Added extra comments for any one to check and see the thought process and approach.

-Remade the key_press with unittest and uploaded: key_press_unittest.py
+# Remade with unittest and uploaded:

+key_press_unittest.py

+add_remove_elements_unittest.py